Yandex Cloud

 • zoneId: Availability zone.

 • subnetId: Subnet ID.
-Specify if two or more subnets are created in the selected availability zone.
+Specify it if the selected availability zone has two or more subnets.

 • shardName: Shard name for the host.
-Only used if the sharded parameter is set to true.
+This setting only applies when pathType is set to Exact.

-• replicaPriority: Host priority for assignment as a master if the primary master fails.
+• replicaPriority: Host priority for promotion to master if the primary master fails.

 • assignPublicIp: Internet access to the host via a public IP address, true or false.
-You can enable public access only if the tlsEnabled parameter is set to true.
+You can enable public access only if tlsEnabled is set to true.

 • sharded: Cluster sharding, true or false.